latent-to/developer-docs/docs/concepts/commit-reveal.md

+---
+title: "Commit Reveal"
+---

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

 # Commit Reveal

-This page describes the **commit reveal** feature: a configurable waiting period that elapses between a) when consensus weights set by subnet validators are first committed, and b) when they are revealed publicly and included in Yuma Consensus.
+This page describes the **commit reveal** feature: a configurable waiting period that elapses between when consensus weights set by subnet validators are first committed, and when they are revealed publicly and included in Yuma Consensus.

 This feature was designed to address the issue of _weight copying_ by validators.